-- Check the Search Source Settings tab.
-To configure the Search Source Settings section, see Configuring the Search widget.
+- Click the Search Source Settings tab.
+To configure the Search Source Settings section, see Configure the Search widget.
 It follows the same configuration steps as the Screening widget.

 Use the Screening widget

-- Click the Screening widget icon to open it.
+- Click the Screening widget button to open it.

 - Define an area of interest with one of the provided tools.